Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppGw.SSLPolicy.md

 ### Configure with Azure template

-To deploy Application Gateways that pass this rule:
+To deploy Application Gateways that pass this rule use a predefined or custom policy:

 - **Custom** &mdash; Set the `properties.sslPolicy.policyType` property to `Custom`.
   - Set the `properties.sslPolicy.minProtocolVersion` property to `TLSv1_2`.